nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 ###### `Self` Permissioning Behavior

-This behavior specifies of the token owner can transfer its own tokens.
+This behavior specifies if the token owner can transfer its own tokens.

 |  Possible value |  Required config API | Comment |
 | --------------- | -------------------- | ------- |